 Develop a Remote Work Policy

-Unclear expectations are a frustrating but avoidable side effect of transitioning to remote team management.
+Unclear expectations are a frustrating but avoidable side effect of transitioning to a remote environment.
 Developing a remote work policy is a significant part of understanding and building a solid digital workplace strategy.
-It will help employees understand what is expected of them as they learn how to work remotely.
+It will help your remote employees understand what is expected of them as they learn how to work remotely.

-Use your remote work policy to clarify your company’s rules regarding working from home, including:
+Use your remote policy to clarify your company’s rules regarding working from home, including:

 - What positions are eligible